santiagocasas/cosmomathica/README.md

-The paths to the required Mathematica libraries are often different on every system, so first you should adjust the Mathematica-related lines in the Makefile, which is located in the `ext` directory.
+The paths to the required Mathematica libraries are often different on every system, so first you should adjust the Mathematica-related lines in the `Makefile_mathlink` file, which is located in the `ext` directory.
+For example:
+`MLINKDIR = /usr/local/Wolfram/Mathematica/11.2/SystemFiles/Links/MathLink/DeveloperKit`
 Next, change into the `ext` directory and type `make`.

 CAMB uses the Intel Fortran compiler by default.
 Due to compatibility issues with linking the different object files, CAMB needs to be compiled with GNU gfortran.
-When building the MathLink, CAMB's Makefile is automatically changed accordingly.
+Please make sure that CAMB inside the folder camb is compiled with gfortran, by changing the respective Makefile.

+In `ext/halofit/Makefile` do this if you get an error message of libraries: put the library flags beyond the .o files:

+`$(CC) -o smith2demo smith2demo.o smith2.o $(lflags)`

 Note that all warnings and errors that you see may be cause by the external programs.
 Make sure the warning is not from compiling the MathLink and